kibihrchak/kibihrchak.github.io/_posts/guides/2019-08-11-heltec-esp32-door-lock-notifier.md

 tags:       embedded heltec esp32 ifttt
 ---

+Did I turn on the notification that my apartment door is locked?!

+# Table of Contents

+1. TOC
+{:toc}

+# Overview

 About a year ago I've bought 2 Heltec's ESP32 modules, and after checking them out if they work put them in a drawer where they stayed ever since.
 Thought it would be good to dust them off and give them a